We have now two implementations, one good enough for a standalone project, another one good enough for a library. But we are not done.

 Actually, there is no code for that.

-But let’s pretend that deleting a single element inside a single linked list does make sense, what would that code look like?
+But let’s pretend that deleting an element inside a single linked list does make sense, what would that code look like?

 This is my best initial attempt: